Cruise

 Human-to-human transmission of the hantavirus is possible.
 This is stated by the WHO: 'We believe there may be human-to-human transmission between close contacts,' said Maria Van Kerkhove, Director for Epidemic and Pandemic Preparedness and Prevention at the WHO.

-"Given the duration of the incubation period of the hantavirus, which can vary from one to six weeks, we assume that they were infected outside the ship", and "we assume that there may have been human-to-human transmission between those who were in close contact".
+"Given the length of the incubation period of the hantavirus, which can vary from one to six weeks, we assume that they were infected outside the ship", and "we assume that there may have been human-to-human transmission between those who were in close contact".

 The outbreak, however, presents a low risk to the population.
 This was stated by the World Health Organisation's Director-General for Europe, Belgian Hans Henri P. Kluge.
 "The risk for the general population remains low.
 There is no need for panic or travel restrictions," Hans Kluge said in a statement, adding that hantavirus infections are "rare and usually linked to exposure to infected rodents".